uwmadisoncals/cals-main-plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.1.5 [03/11/2016] =
+* NEW: Turkish (tr_TR) translation added (thanks Keremcan Buyuktaskin!)

+= 4.1.4 [03/02/2016] =
+* NEW: Custom field 'keep_revisions', for excluding the deletion of revisions for specific posts/pages
+* NEW: Run the optimization from a Unix crontab (if possible)

+= 4.1.3 [02/22/2016] =
+* BUG FIX: Saving settings didn't work well for multi-sites

+= 4.1.2 [02/14/2016] =
+* NEW: Brasilian Portuguese (po_BR) translation added
+* NEW: Network: True added to the plugin header

+= 4.1.1 [01/17/2016] =
+* CHANGE: Use can use the 'Delete revisions older than' AND 'Keep max number of revisions' options at the same time!

+= 4.1 [01/14/2016] =
+* NEW: New option: delete revisions older than...
+* NEW: Persian translation (fa_IR) added
+* CHANGE: For multi-site installations you only can use the plugin on the Main site, but all other sites will be cleaned too.
+* CHANGE: Some minor updates / changes

+= 4.0.3 [12/17/2015] =
+* BUG FIX: Bug fix for Cron Schedules
+* BUG FIX: Un-installation generated an error
+* CHANGE: Some minor updates / changes

+= 4.0.2 [11/28/2015] =
+* BUG FIX: Settings weren't saved correctly for MultiSites

+= 4.0.1 [11/27/2015] =
+* NEW: New option: optimize InnoDB tables too
+* BUG FIX: Localization fixed for extra cron schedules
+* BUG FIX: De-activation issue on update fixed

+= 4.0 [11/22/2015] =
+* NEW: Total rewrite of the code (OO code)
+* CHANGE: Many changes and bug fixes

+= 3.5.1 [11/01/2015] =
+* BUG FIX: Views are skipped from the optimization

+= 3.5 [10/24/2015] =
+* CHANGE: Stylesheet is only loaded on required admin pages

+= 3.4.9 [10/23/2015] =
+* BUG FIX: Bug fixed for deleting unused tags

 = 3.4.8 [09/14/2015] =
 * BUG FIX: Bug fixed for deleting transients